Technology transfer at Rainforest Innovations is slowly recovering - ExBulletin

 Technology transfer at Rainforest Innovations is slowly recovering

-Rainforest Innovations’ fiscal 2022 technology transfer performance clearly reflects today’s post-pandemic trends, with entrepreneurial interest by UNM faculty and investor pursuit of university inventions on the rise again.
-However, it is still clearly below the previous year.
+August 19 Rainforest Innovations’ fiscal 2022 technology transfer outcomes clearly reflect today’s post-pandemic trends, with entrepreneurial interest by UNM faculty and investor pursuit of university inventions rising again Although there is a trend, it is still clearly below the previous year.

 The latest annual indicators for fiscal year 2022, which ended June 30, show a slow recovery in the formation of UNM-related start-ups and the disclosure of inventions by university researchers.

 Investors launched eight new companies last year to bring UNM technology to market.
-This is up from his four in 2020 and his six in 2021.
+This is up from 4 in 2020 and 6 in 2021.
 But from 2016 to 2019 he’s still well below the annual average of nearly a dozen startups.

 And new licensing deals for investors to commercialize UNM technology remain sluggish, with only 41 licenses signed last year, down from 53 in 2019.